Fun Barrow's Goldeneye Facts For Kids | Kidadl

 Are they dangerous?

-This species of diving ducks are not known to be dangerous animals.
+This species of diving duck is not known to be a dangerous animal.
 Barrow's goldeneyes face a threat from humans hunting them during the fall and winter hunting seasons.

 Would they make a good pet?